courses after caThe MBA for Chartered Accountants – how useful is it?

 MBA Admissions for Chartered Accountants – success stories

-Chartered Accountants (or Public Accountants) make it to top MBA programs around the world every year.
+Chartered Accountants (or Public Accountants) make it to top MBA masters programs around the world every year.
 Some prominent success stories at GyanOne have been the following:

 – TA worked for five years post-articleship in the audit and risk divisions of two different accounting majors.
 In this period she gained the experience of conducting post-event audits on two of the biggest scams in corporate India.